 You use two command windows (referred to as Shell-1 and Shell-2) in this activity.
 You use Shell-1 to start the Derby Network Server and display Network Server messages.
 You use Shell-2 to establish a client connection to the Network Server using ij and then perform some basic SQL operations.

 - 1. Open a command window (Shell-1) and change to the DERBYTUTOR directory. - 2.
-Start the Network Server, as shown in the following table.
+Start the Network Server.